amrvac/amrvac/doc/methods.md

 identified by `divbdiff=1`, but it is recommended for many multi-D MHD applications.

-#### Dedner fix: typedivbfix='glm1', 'glm2', or 'glm3'
+#### Dedner fix: typedivbfix='glm1' or 'glm2'

-This implements the mixed hyperbolic and parabolic dampening of the divB error using an additional scalar variable _Psi_ (need an addition of the name and boundary condition type in your par-file).
-The algorithm is described by Dedner et al. in _Journal of Computational Physics 175, 645-673 (2002) doi:10.1006/jcph.2001.6961_.
-The three versions differ in the source terms taken along.
-Thus 'glm1' corresponds to _Equation (24)_ of Dedner et al and 'glm2' corresponds to _Equation (38)_ of this paper.
-The option 'glm3' adds no additional sources to the MHD system.
-We recommend the option 'glm1'.
-For example: in your par-file,
+This implements the mixed hyperbolic propagating and parabolic dampening of divB using an additional scalar variable _Psi_.
+The algorithm of 'glm1' is described by Dedner et al. as _Equation (24)_ in _Journal of Computational Physics 175, 645-673 (2002) doi:10.1006/jcph.2001.6961_.
+The 'glm2' is described by Derigs et al. in _Journal of Computational Physics 361, 420-467 (2018)_.

-    &mhd_list
-    typedivbfix='glm1'
-    ...

-in your `mod_usr.t`, add

-    if(mhd_glm) w(ixO^S,psi_)=0.d0

-in subroutine `usr_init_one_grid` and ( subroutine `usr_special_bc` if exists).

 #### Combined fix: typedivbfix='lindejanhunen' or 'lindepowel'